Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Koopman mode decomposition of virtual dynamics given by

-is satisfied.
-Thus, the Koopman generator converts the nonlinear dynamics of Eq.~\ref{eq:Langevin_hk_s} into linear evolution in function space.
-For the identity observable $\mathrm{Id}(\bm{x})=\bm{x}$, its time evolution under Eq.~\ref{eq:Langevin_hk_s} can be written as
+holds.
+Thus, the Koopman generator converts the nonlinear dynamics of Eq.~\ref{eq_s:Langevin_hk_s} into linear evolution in function space.
+For the identity observable $\mathrm{Id}(\bm{x})=\bm{x}$, its time evolution under Eq.~\ref{eq_s:Langevin_hk_s} can be written as

 This equation demonstrates that the nonlinear dynamics of $\bm{x}$ are represented by a linear dynamical system in function space, with the identity observable $\mathrm{Id}(\cdot)$ as the initial condition.